jsenv/jsenv-util/docs/internal-api.md

 # File permissions and Windows

-File permissions, read/write/execute, is a concept from Linux also implemented in MacOS.
+File permissions, read/write/execute, is a concept from Linux also available on MacOS.
 For this reason you cannot use the following functions on Windows:

 - [grantPermissionsOnFileSystemNode](#grantPermissionsOnFileSystemNode)
 - [readFileSystemNodePermissions](#readFileSystemNodePermissions)